 The Pediatric Developmental Disabilities Clinic provides a range of behavioral services for children and adolescents who are diagnosed with or suspected of having developmental delays and disorders.

 The Pediatric Feeding Disorders Program treats the full spectrum of feeding disorders and works with children with behavior-related feeding issues.
 Services include an outpatient program, a day program and an inpatient program.

-Kennedy Krieger Institute is introducing a rehabilitation clinic for those children and adolescents under age 21 who have recovered from the virus but need additional support to regain lost neurological and physical function as a result of the illness.
-Potential patients must have had a confirmed...
+Kennedy Krieger Post-COVID Clinic Kennedy Krieger Institute has created the Pediatric Post COVID-19 Rehabilitation Clinic, for children and adolescents who have recovered from COVID-19 but need additional support to regain lost neurological and physical functioning as a result of the illness.
+After...

 The Pediatric POTS Clinic is a collaborative program between Kennedy Krieger Institute and The Johns Hopkins Hospital that provides medical evaluations and the most recent treatment options designed to improve overall health and quality of life for those living with postural orthostatic tachycardia syndrome conditions.